-where $w(t)$ represents a weighting function that depends on the noise level $t$.
-See the right part of \cref{fig:pipeline} for a better view of the process.
+where $w(t)$ is a weighting function that depends on the timestep $t$.

-\paragraph{SMPL~\cite{bogo2016keep, pavlakos2019expressive} 3D parametric human model} It builds a 3D human shape by 6,890 body vertices.
+\paragraph{SMPL~\cite{bogo2016keep, pavlakos2019expressive} 3D parametric human model} It builds a 3D human shape using 6,890 body vertices.
 Formally, by assembling pose parameters $\xi$ and shape parameters $\beta$, we can obtain the 3D SMPL human model by:

-where $T_P(\cdot)$ represents the non-rigid deformation from canonical model $\Bar{T}$ by using shape blend shape function $B_S$, and pose blend shape function $B_P$. $\mathcal{S}$ and $\mathcal{P}$ are the principal components of vertex displacements. $\mathtt{LBS}(\cdot)$ denotes the linear blend skinning function, corresponding to articulated deformation.
-It poses $T_P(\cdot)$ based on the parameters $\xi$ and joint locations $J(\beta)$, by using the blend weights $\mathcal{W}$, individually for each body vertex:
+where $T_P(\cdot)$ represents the non-rigid deformation from the canonical model $\Bar{T}$ using the shape blend shape function $B_S$ and pose blend shape function $B_P$. $\mathcal{S}$ and $\mathcal{P}$ are the principal components of vertex displacements. $\mathtt{LBS}(\cdot)$ denotes the linear blend skinning function, corresponding to articulated deformation.
+It poses $T_P(\cdot)$ based on the pose parameters $\xi$ and joint locations $J(\beta)$, using the blend weights $\mathcal{W}$, individually for each body vertex:

-where $\mathbf{v}_c$ is an SMPL vertex under the canonical pose, $\mathbf{v}_o$ denotes the corresponding vertex under the observed pose, $w_k$ is the skinning weight, $\mathcal{G}_k (\xi, j_k)$ is the affine deformation that transforms the $k$-th joint ${j}_k$ from the canonical space to observed space, and $K$ is the number of neighboring joints.
+where $\mathbf{v}_c$ is an SMPL vertex under the canonical pose, $\mathbf{v}_p$ denotes the corresponding vertex under the given pose, $w_k$ is the skinning weight, $\mathcal{G}_k (\xi, j_k)$ is the affine deformation that transforms the $k$-th joint ${j}_k$ from the canonical space to posed space, and $K$ is the number of neighboring joints.

-Unlike the original SMPL which defines ``T-pose" as the canonical model, here, we use ``A-pose" as the canonical model which is a more natural human rest pose and makes it easier to generate geometry-consisten texture (see \cref{fig:pipeline}).
+Unlike the original SMPL which defines ``T-pose" as the canonical model, here, we adopt ``A-pose" as the canonical model which is a more natural human rest pose for the diffusion models to understand (see \cref{fig:pipeline}).